kubernetes/enhancements/keps/sig-scheduling/3521-pod-schedule-readiness/README.md

 #### Story 4

-A custom workload orchestrator may wish to modify the pod prior to consideration for scheduling, without having to fork or alter the workload controller.
-The orchestrator may wish to make time-varying (post-creation) decisions on pod scheduling, perhaps to preserve scheduling constraints, avoid disruption, or prevent co-existence.
+A custom workload orchestrator may wish to modify the Pod prior to consideration for scheduling, without having to fork or alter the workload controller.
+The orchestrator may wish to make time-varying (post-creation) decisions on Pod scheduling, perhaps to preserve scheduling constraints, avoid disruption, or prevent co-existence.

 ### Notes/Constraints/Caveats (Optional)